WE LISTEN... carefully to the sound of a baby’s heartbeat.

 Choice of a case of diapers, spa basket or Boppy pillow

 Complimentary home visit by the expectations team

 Click on "Documents" on the right to view a template you can use to design your own birth plan and to meet the Women's Health Team.

 Click here to visit our Women's Health section for more information on health topics and services specific to women.

 Water birth is the process of giving birth in a tub of warm water.
 Some women choose to labor in the water and get out for delivery.
 Other women decide to stay in the water for the delivery as well.
 The theory behind water birth is that the baby has been in the amniotic sac for 9 months and birthing into a similar environment is gentler for the baby and less stressful for the mother.

-Vaginal Birth After C-Section (VBAC) is an option that an expecting mother and her physician will discuss.
-Although the mantra used to be "once a Caesarean, always a Caesarean," advanced in c-section surgical procedures have advanced to allow for women with previous c-sections try a vaginal delivery.
+Vaginal Birth After C-Section (VBAC) is an option an expecting mother and her physician will discuss.
+Although the mantra used to be "once a Caesarean, always a Caesarean," advancements in c-section surgical procedures now allow for women with previous c-sections to try a vaginal delivery.

 “Doula” is a Greek word meaning women’s servant.
 A birth doula is a person who provides continuous care and assists throughout labor, delivery and after care of the mother and baby.
 Birth doulas can provide physical, emotional, and informational support to the mother and her family before, during or after childbirth.
 They can aide in relaxation techniques, massage and in labor and delivery care.
 A doula’s presence at birth can give a woman many positive, memorable experiences related to the birth of her baby.